pghvlaans/sbotools/man-md/sboinstall.1.md

 install any non-installed dependencies in the build queue, taking the hints in [sbotools.hints(5)](sbotools.hints.5.md) into account.
-In case of **\--reinstall**, scripts with automatic reverse dependency rebuilds will have their reverse dependencies rebuilt as well.
-If circular dependencies are detected, the script exits with an error message.
+In case of **\--reinstall**, scripts with automatic reverse dependency rebuilds have their reverse dependencies rebuilt as well.
+The script exits with an error message if circular dependencies are detected.

 *README* files are parsed for **groupadd** and **useradd** commands, and **sboinstall** offers to run them prior to building if any of the